The journey to financial planning made clearer by using biometrics.

 Aegon have been pension experts since 1831.
 They are digitalising their pension products to ensure customers are able to visualise a complete picture of their retirement and exercise a degree of control over their finances.

-Clicked was asked to help determine how effective six different digital journeys were performing, using an evidence based approach that included biometrics.
+I was asked to help determine how effective six different digital journeys were performing, using an evidence based approach that included biometrics.

-We found a wide range of issues at various stages.
+Not surprisingly, I found a wide range of issues at various stages.
 The facial coding was useful to reveal two core issues: The confusion at various points on the journey (especially security processes) and the surprise that the concept included all finances, not just their pensions.

 Besides the various tactical improvements that I recommended throughout the journeys, I identified communication improvements for the homepage, to ensure the core concept of 360 degree view of finances was understood at the very beginning.